XIN-Mcmaster/XIN-Mcmaster/README.md

 Hi there I'm Nicole👋
 </h1>

 ### Good to see you!
-I'm currently studying at SenecaCollege and working as a co-op at MPBSD.
+I'm currently studying at Mcmaster University and Lokking for a job.

 ## 😸About Me